elixir-cldr/cldr/README.md

 Seer `h Cldr.List` and `h Cldr.List.to_string` in `iex` for further information.

-## Formatting Units
+## Localizing Units

-The `Cldr.Unit` module provides unit formatting.
-The public API for unit formating is `Cldr.Unit.to_string/3`.
+The `Cldr.Unit` module provides unit localization.
+The public API for unit localization is `Cldr.Unit.to_string/3`.
 Some examples:

       iex> Cldr.Unit.to_string 123, :volume_gallon
       "123 gallons"